 Chika Kisada used to perform as a classical ballet dancer, but had a career change and launched her eponymous fashion brand in Tokyo in 2014.
 With ballet, music and cities as her inspiration, she creates clothes for women who thrive in what they do.
 Many women admire ballerinas as role models, and Kisada’s clothing draws on the beauty and power residing within these seemingly fragile but strong performers.

 The S/S 2017 collection is inspired by the British avant-garde dancer and choreographer Michael Clark.
 Here, Kisada’s appeal manifests itself in detailed designs and material mixes, such as elaborate shirring and tutu-like tulle, as well as punk t-shirt remakes and harness belts.
-For A/W 2017, she is planning to incorporate velvet and classical flower patterns and unveil an even more elegant collection.
+For A/W 2017 she is planning to incorporate velvet and classical flower patterns and unveil an even more elegant collection.
 In the past she has collaborated with ballet and yogawear brands, such as Bloch and Danskin, and participated in exhibitions in Paris and N.Y.
-Currently the brand is carried at Isetan and Adam et Rope (Japan), I.T.
+Currently the brand is stocked at Isetan and Adam et Rope (Japan), I.T.
 (China), SSense (Canada), Pointure (Lebanon), Villa Baboushka (Egypt) and many others.

 www.chikakisada.com